jshawtime/saywhatwant/public/sww-videos/README.md

 - The manifest file is auto-generated - don't edit it manually
 - To switch to R2 storage, simply set `useLocal: false` in the config

+## Git Exclusion

+Video files are **excluded from version control** via `.gitignore` to:
+- Keep repository size manageable
+- Avoid Git LFS requirements
+- Prevent slow clones/pulls

+Only tracked files:
+- `video-manifest.json` - The video index
+- `README.md` - This documentation

+To share videos with team members, use cloud storage or direct file transfer, not Git.

 ## Switching to R2

 When ready for production: